C2SM/git-course/advanced/slides/slides.md

 The parent repository records **one exact commit** of the submodule, not "the latest".

 <!--
-This is the slide that makes submodules click, so slow down here.
+- This is the slide that makes submodules click - slow down here

-The parent repository does not contain the submodule's files.
-It stores a path, a URL and one commit hash.
-That is all.
+- The parent repository does NOT contain the submodule's files

-Consequences worth stating out loud, because every submodule surprise follows from them:
+  - It stores only a path, a URL and one commit hash
-- Cloning the parent gives you an empty directory until you ask for the content.
+- Consequences worth stating out loud (every submodule surprise follows from these):
-- The pointer does not move on its own.
-A colleague pushing to the submodule changes nothing for you until someone advances the pointer and commits that.
+  - Cloning the parent gives an empty directory until you ask for the content
-- Advancing the pointer is itself a commit in the parent, which shows up in the parent's diff as a one-line hash change.
+  - The pointer doesn't move on its own - a colleague pushing to the submodule changes nothing for you until someone advances the pointer and commits that

-Ask the room whether anyone has seen a diff that is nothing but two hashes.
-That is this.
+  - Advancing the pointer is itself a commit in the parent - shows up in the parent's diff as a one-line hash change
--->
+- Ask the room: has anyone seen a diff that's nothing but two hashes?
+That's this -->

 ---